Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 ## Questions

 # Part 4

-Estimated time:
-H: 2h, more if all details are inspected thoroughly
-J:
-Together:

 [Link to part 4](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_4.ipynb)

 ## Summary
 - Apache Airflow is used as a platform to programmatically monitor workflows.
 We can also create and schedule the workflows with it.
 - The workflow blueprint are called DAGs and they are run similarly to kubeflow pipelines.
 When the workflow develops, we can modity the Submitter and Forwarder automation by modifying the DAGs.
 - TriggerDagRUnOperator is a operator that we can use to create a complex DAG that triggers smaller DAGs by defining the sub DAGs.